jimmyjoy43/Insight_project/README.md

 ## Repo Structure

-+ `inspo`: contains the Streamlit python file tp run inspo-book
++ `inspo`: contains the Streamlit python file to run inspo-book
 + `notebooks`: miscellaneous ipython notebooks
 + `web scrapers`: web scrapers for Reddit using BeautifulSoup, PushShift and the Python Reddit API